Powered By:

 Safwan Adam: So we ended up getting into home care and these shows, I don't know what it is this year, these shows, every year there's like a little bit of a theme, you know, one year it'll be food, next year it'll be this, so that year it was just care franchises everywhere.
 Um, so we went around looking at care franchises and similar thing, um, Ken, who's an amazing franchisor, he basically went, well, You guys are too young.

 Safwan Adam: How are you guys going to know?
-All my franchisees are, you know, just come out of work and I have made the money in their careers and now they're thinking of franchising.
+All my franchisees are, you know, just come out of work retired made their money in their careers and now they're thinking of franchising.
 How are you guys going to do this?
 No, Ken, trust me, we can do this.
 So Ken kind of appreciated how we worked as a family, how we worked as a network.

 Safwan Adam: He always says to me, the first time he met me, I say to him, oh, you know what?
 We've got to go home and tell our dad what the hell we do for a living and what the sales are.
 So he'd always say, you know, I love that about you guys.
 And that's why I gave you a franchise.
 And again, We've done really, [00:12:00] really well there.